mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/2-edge/1-docker/greengrass/README.md

 ## Preinstall steps

-1. Ensure the .env file is updated with the following parameter
+1. Ensure the .env file is updated with the following parameters

          GGC_ROOT_PATH=/greengrass/v2
          AWS_REGION=us-east-1